smlindauer/open-model-manager-resources/README.md

 * how to install extra Python packages into the Open MM container;
 * how to change PyMAS configuration in the container;
 * how to turn on debug for specific service using sas-admin util;
-* how to create AWS and/or private docker publish destinations with Python script;
+* how to create CAS, AWS and/or private docker publish destinations with Python script;
 * how to create container base images for Python2, Python3 and R models with Python script;

 ## Examples